-Earth Day is Monday, April 22.
+Earth Day 2016 takes place on Friday, April 22.
 It’s a great time to celebrate and teach our children the importance of preserving our planet’s resources.
-There are plenty of ways to observe the occasion here in Marin and the Bay Area, and we've created a list of local events that either celebrate Earth Day or help families learn about nature and the planet.
+Families will find plenty of ways to observe the occasion here in Marin County and the Bay Area, and we've created a list of local events that either celebrate Earth Day or help families learn about nature and the planet.

 While many think of heading out to Point Reyes for whale watching in the winter, it's also possible to get a glimpse of another fascinating aquatic creature in Marin County: the coho salmon.
 Winter, from approximately late November through February, is spawning season for the endangered coho salmon, and West Marin's Lagunitas Creek is home to one of the largest populations of wild coho in California.
 There are several places along the creek where you can view these magnificent fish on their final journey upstream.